EarthmanMuons/spellout/CONTRIBUTING.md

 ## Setting Up a Development Environment

-RustOps Blueprint follows the ["fork and pull"][] workflow model.
+spellout follows the ["fork and pull"][] workflow model.
 After [installing Rust][], fork this repository and create a local clone of your fork.

 To facilitate tracking changes in the upstream repository, add it as a remote: